- Unemployment rate in the Eurozone area: 11.5% (July 2014)

 - Geographical immobilities

-- Strong labour market regulations which discourages firms from investing and taking on new workers.
+- Strong labour market regulations which discourage firms from investing and taking on new workers.

 Unemployment Rates in the European Union